valhalla/valhalla-docs/map-matching/api-reference.md

 ### Costing models and other options

-Mapzen Map Matching uses the `auto`, `auto_shorter`, `bicycle`, `bus`, and `pedestrian` costing models available in the Mapzen Turn-by-Turn service.
-Refer to the [Turn-by-Turn costing models](/turn-by-turn/api-reference.md#costing-models) and [costing options](/turn-by-turn/api-reference.md#costing-options) documentation for more on how to specify this input.
+Mapbox Map Matching uses the `auto`, `auto_shorter`, `bicycle`, `bus`, and `pedestrian` costing models available in the Valhalla route service.
+Refer to the [route costing models](/turn-by-turn/api-reference.md#costing-models) and [costing options](/turn-by-turn/api-reference.md#costing-options) documentation for more on how to specify this input.

 Costing for `multimodal` is not supported for map matching because it would be difficult to get favorable GPS traces.

 You can also set `directions_options` to specify output units, language, and whether or not to return directions in a narrative form.
-Refer to the [Turn-by-Turn directions options](/turn-by-turn/api-reference.md#directions-options) documentation for examples.
+Refer to the [route options](/turn-by-turn/api-reference.md#directions-options) documentation for examples.

 ### Attribute filters (`trace_attributes` only)